Ever wondered how to capture the excitement of a YouTube livestream?

-Whether for learning, entertainment, or nostalgia, knowing how to record a YouTube live stream can be invaluable.
+Whether you want to create viral TikToks, Instagram reels or analyze gaming strategies, knowing how to record a YouTube live stream is essential.

 How to Record a YouTube Live Stream on Mac

 If you’re an avid Mac user and want to record YouTube live streams, you’re in luck.

 Mac offers a convenient built-in stream recorder feature as well as third-party software options to capture those captivating live moments.

 By following these steps, you can confidently record YouTube live streams on your Mac using either the built-in stream recording tool or popular third-party software.

 Easily record YouTube live streams with your Mac’s built-in screen recording software.
 To capture a live YouTube video on your Mac, do the following steps to record YouTube live video:

 - Start up your preferred web browser and navigate to the YouTube live stream you wish to record.

 - Press Command+ Shift + 5 to open the built-in screen recording software.

 - You can also launch “Launchpad” and look for “QuickTime Player.”